skip-navigation

 • Work in partnership with groups and organisations nationwide including Northern Ireland

 We welcome any suggestions and ideas for the Programme so please get in touch if you would like to discuss an idea or if you would like some support for your project.
-If you would like more information about the Generations Together programme please contact:
+If you would like to hear more about the programme and our ongoing work, please sign up to our newsletter by contacting us at the email address below.

 Age Action Ireland